-- a 1-for-4 reverse stock split of our common stock and preferred stock that became effective on January 28, 2011; - the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 8,555,713 shares of common stock upon completion of this offering; - the exercise, on a net issuance basis, of warrants outstanding as of September 30, 2010 that we issued in connection with a bridge loan financing in September 2010, or the 2010 warrants, which will be exercisable for shares of our Series C convertible preferred stock immediately prior to this offering, and the concomitant conversion of the shares of Series C convertible preferred stock acquired upon exercise into 107,246 shares of common stock upon completion of this offering, based on the expected initial public offering price of \$5.00 per share; - the automatic conversion of our remaining warrants to purchase convertible preferred stock, which warrants are expected to remain outstanding upon completion of this offering, into warrants to purchase an aggregate of 231,678 shares of common stock upon completion of this offering; - the automatic conversion of the principal and accrued interest outstanding under our \$8.0 million in aggregate principal amount of convertible promissory notes into 2,034,438 shares of common stock immediately prior to the closing of this offering at a conversion price equal to 80% of the initial public offering price, based on the expected initial public offering price of \$5.00 per share and assuming the conversion occurs on February 16, 2011, the expected closing date of this offering; - · the filing of our amended and restated certificate of incorporation, which will occur immediately prior to the completion of this offering; and - no exercise of the underwriters' over-allotment option.
+- a -for- reverse stock split of our common stock and preferred stock to be effective prior to the closing of this offering; - the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 34,217,503 shares of common stock upon completion of this offering; - the exercise, on a cash basis, of warrants outstanding as of September 30, 2010 that we issued in connection with a bridge loan financing in September 2010, or the 2010 warrants, which will be exercisable for shares of our Series C convertible preferred stock immediately prior to this offering, and the concomitant conversion of the shares of Series C convertible preferred stock acquired upon exercise into 2,029,011 shares of common stock upon completion of this offering; - the automatic conversion of our remaining warrants to purchase convertible preferred stock, which warrants are expected to remain outstanding upon completion of this offering, into warrants to purchase an aggregate of 926,717 shares of common stock upon completion of this offering; - the automatic conversion of the principal and accrued interest outstanding under our \$8.0 million in aggregate principal amount of convertible promissory notes into shares of common stock immediately prior to the closing of this offering at a conversion price equal to 80% of the initial public offering price, assuming an initial public offering price of \$ per share, the mid-point of the price range set forth on the cover page of this prospectus, and assuming the conversion occurs on , 2011; - · the filing of our amended and restated certificate of incorporation, which will occur immediately prior to the completion of this offering; and - no exercise of the underwriters' over-allotment option.

-Because the number of shares that will be issued upon exercise of the 2010 warrants and conversion of the 2010 notes depends upon the actual initial public offering price per share in this offering and, in the case of the 2010 notes, the closing date of this offering, the actual number of shares issuable upon such exercise and conversion may differ from the respective number of shares set forth above.

-A \$1.00 increase in the assumed initial public offering price of \$5.00 per share would decrease the number of shares of our common stock issued on conversion of the 2010 notes (and therefore the number of shares to be outstanding after this offering) by 339,075 shares, assuming that the closing date of this offering (and therefore the conversion date of the 2010 notes) is February 16, 2011.
-A \$1.00 decrease in the expected initial public offering price of \$5.00 per share would increase the number of shares of our common stock issued on conversion of the 2010 notes (and therefore the number of shares to be outstanding after this offering) by 508,609 shares, assuming that the closing date of this offering (and therefore the conversion date of the 2010 notes) is February 16, 2011.
-To the extent the closing date of this offering occurs after February 16, 2011, the 2010 notes will continue to accrue interest at a rate of 4.0% per annum and additional shares of our common stock will be issued upon conversion of this additional accrued interest.
-Likewise, if the closing date occurs prior to February 16, 2011, fewer shares will be issued upon conversion of the 2010 notes.
+Because the number of shares that will be issued upon conversion of the 2010 notes depends upon the actual initial public offering price per share in this offering and the closing date of this offering, the actual number of shares issuable upon such conversion will likely differ from the number of shares set forth above.
+In this regard, a \$1.00 increase in the assumed initial public offering price of \$ per share, the mid-point of the price range set forth on the cover page of this prospectus, would decrease the number of shares of our common stock issued on conversion of the 2010 notes (and therefore the number of shares to be outstanding after this offering) by shares, assuming that the closing date of this offering (and therefore the conversion date of the 2010 notes) , 2011.
+A \$1.00 decrease in the assumed initial public offering price of \$ per share, the mid-point of the price range set forth on the cover page of this prospectus, would increase the number of shares of our common stock issued on conversion of the 2010 notes (and therefore the number of shares to be outstanding after this offering) by shares, assuming that the closing date of this offering (and therefore the conversion date of the 2010 , 2011.
+To the extent the closing date of this offering occurs after , 2011, the 2010 notes will continue to accrue interest at a rate of 4.0% per annum and additional shares of our common stock will be issued upon conversion of this additional accrued interest.
+Likewise, if the closing , 2011, fewer shares will be issued on conversion of the 2010 notes. date occurs prior to